McLaren boss tells team IndyCar championship leader Alex Palou has reneged on 2024 contract

 “This is incredibly disappointing considering the commitment he has made to us both directly and publicly and our significant investment in him based on that commitment,” Brown wrote.

+It was public knowledge through the F1 paddock that MIM was shopping Palou to F1 teams this summer as his deal with McLaren had an out that would release Palou for an F1 seat in 2024 if he found one by July 1.
+At Indianapolis on Thursday, Palou told reporters he had nothing lined up in F1.

+Brown, meanwhile, most recently said in July that Palou would join McLaren on a full-time basis as its F1 reserve driver as soon as the IndyCar season ends in September.
+Palou has already had several testing sessions in the McLaren F1 car.

-The letter was sent to McLaren employees shortly after Friday’s final IndyCar Series on-track session at Indianapolis Motor Speedway.
+The letter Brown sent to McLaren employees went out shortly after Friday’s final IndyCar Series on-track session at Indianapolis Motor Speedway.
 Palou holds an 84-point lead over Josef Newgarden in the standings with four races remaining this season.

 Palou starts eighth on Saturday on the Indianapolis road course.